Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 #### Container-based tests

+Container-based tests come in two shapes:

-For checks that must run against a real service (Keycloak, Redis, a database, a web API), use the `lib.lftest.run_container()` helper from the `linuxfabrik-lib` package.
+* **Plugin runs from the host, service runs in the container.** Used when the plugin talks to a real service over the network (Keycloak, Redis, a database, a web API).
+Pull an upstream service image, expose its port, point the plugin at the container from outside.
+This is the common case.
+* **Plugin runs inside the container.** Used when the plugin reads host-local resources (`/proc`, `/sys`, distro-shipped binaries, distro-specific Python/psutil field availability) and there is no meaningful way to fixture the input.
+The plugin is bind-mounted into the container and executed via `container.exec()`.
+See `check-plugins/cpu-usage/unit-test/run` for the reference implementation.

+##### Plugin runs from the host, service runs in the container

+Use the `lib.lftest.run_container()` helper from the `linuxfabrik-lib` package.
 It wraps [testcontainers-python](https://testcontainers-python.readthedocs.io/) so that container lifecycle, port exposure, environment variables and log-based readiness waits are declarative rather than hand-rolled podman orchestration.

 Minimal example (see `check-plugins/keycloak-version/unit-test/run` for the full reference):